mkrwebconsulting/react_showcase/README.md

-# React Showcase by Isaak M
+# React Showcase by Isaak M.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).